 Dr. Reynolds is a member of the IGEMS consortium in part due to her long involvement with and co-directorship of the SATSA study.
-IGEMS is a consortia of international investigators representing longitudinal twin studies to explore the basis for the association of social factors and aging outcomes.
-IGEMS is a NIA-funded project that combines data from over 16,000 participants [AG037985, Pedersen].
-The aims are devoted to understanding why early life adversity, and social factors, such as isolation and loneliness, are associated with diverse outcomes including mortality, and physical, emotional and cognitive health.
+IGEMS is a consortium of international investigators representing longitudinal twin studies to explore the basis for the association of social factors and aging outcomes.
+IGEMS is a NIA-funded project that combines data from over 55,00 participants [AG037985, Pedersen; AG060470 (Gatz/Pedersen); AG059329 (Pedersen/Finch/Gatz)].
+The aims are devoted to understanding why early life adversity and social factors are associated with diverse outcomes including mortality, and physical, emotional, and cognitive health.
 Goals include harmonization of data across studies and extensions of work on GE interplay considering gene associations and aging trajectories across domains.
+Recent efforts include understanding the individual and country-level mechanisms underlying the established relationships between components of SES (occupation, education, financial strain) and health outcomes, and, leveraging IGEMS studies to contribute to a clearer understanding of the mechanisms underlying genetic and non-genetic risk and protective factors for Alzheimer’s disease and related dementias.
 A focus of the UCR site is on longitudinal methods and models of gene-environment interplay.